blueswen/opentelemetry-apm/readme.md

 node --require @opentelemetry/auto-instrumentations-node app.js
 ```

-In this project we use environment variables to set the automatic instrumentation configuration:
+In this project we use environment variables to set the zero-code instrumentation configuration:

 ```yaml
 # docker-compose.yml